-Forty-one million Americans have student loans owned or guaranteed by the U.S. Department of Education.
-The total amount of student loan debt in the United States is approximately $1,100,000,000,000.00 (1.1 trillion dollars).
+Are you grappling with the weight of student loan debt?
+You're not alone.
+With a staggering 41 million Americans shouldering student loans owned or guaranteed by the U.S. Department of Education, the total national student debt has reached a staggering $1.1 trillion.
 For comparison, U.S. total credit card debt is estimated to be approximately $3.34 trillion dollars.

-Recent data from the U.S. Department of Education indicates that approximately one-third of borrowers with student loans were more than five days late on a student loan.
-Estimates indicate that six to seventeen percent of loans are more than thirty days late.
+Recent data from the U.S. Department of Education paints a concerning picture, with approximately one-third of borrowers facing delays of more than five days on their student loans, and estimates suggesting that six to seventeen percent of loans are more than thirty days overdue.

 - Making payments on your student loan will not allow you and your dependents to maintain even a minimal standard of living,

-- That there is almost no chance that your financial situation will change, and
+- That there is almost no chance that your financial situation will change

 - That you have made a good faith effort to repay the loan.

-Should you or your family member be worried about taking on a student loan?
+Should you or a family member be cautious about taking on a student loan?

 Need student loan help?
 Contact Keeling Law Firm today!